A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Introduction

-It is pointed out in \cite{gaoetal} and \cite{gaoetal1} that the prospects for this type of model in numerical simulations of material properties are highly promising.
+It is pointed out in \cite{Gaoetal1997, Gaoetal1998b} and \cite{Gaoetal1998} that the prospects for this type of model in numerical simulations of material properties are highly promising.
 There are not many theoretical studies available.
-As an early attempt for theoretical justification, we analyze a one-dimensional model with the nearest neighbor interaction.
-It is believed that considering the interaction of one atom with its nearest neighbors is a good approximation to the original finite-range interaction problem.
+As an early attempt for theoretical justification, we analyze a one-dimensional model with the nearest neighbor interaction at zero temperature, and utilize the Lennard-Jones potential as the atomic interacting potential.
+It is believed that considering the interaction of one atom with its nearest neighbors is a good approximation to the original finite range interaction problem.
 We will see that fundamental mathematical problems associated to this simple case are still far from being solved.